-If the safety sensor responds with an error display, you will often be able to eliminate the cause yourself!

-- \$\\$\\$ Switch off the machine and leave it switched off. - Analyze and eliminate the cause of the fault using the following table. - If you are unable to rectify the fault, contact the Leuze electronic branch responsible for you or call the Leuze electronic customer service (Service and support).
+NOTICE If the safety sensor responds with an error display, you will often be able to eliminate the cause yourself! ♦ Switch off the machine and leave it switched off. ✤ Analyze and eliminate the cause of the fault using the following table.
+If you are unable to rectify the fault, contact the Leuze branch responsible for you or call the Leuze customer service (see chapter 14 "Service and support").